sthiede/Comparative_Genomics/docs/source/day1_morning.md

 >ii.
 Open ~/.bashrc file using any text editor and add the following lines to your .bashrc file.

 Note: Replace "username" under alias shortcuts with your own umich "uniqname".
+In the text editor, nano, you can do this by typing Ctrl + \ You will then be prompted to type in your search string (here, username).
+Press return.
+Then you will be prompted to enter what you want to replace "username" with (here, your uniqname).
+Press return.
+Then press a to replace all incidences or y to accept each incidence one by one.

 You can also customize the alias name such as wd, d1m etc. catering to your own need and convenience.

 <details>